 Imperial College

-LMS/MRC Genomics Laboratory – MRC LMS London Institute of Medical Sciences
+LMS/MRC Genomics Laboratory – MRC LMS Laboratory of Medical Sciences

-The Genomics Facility provides state-of-the-art facilities for high-throughput genomic research using high-throughput sequencing and single-cell technologies
+The Genomics Facility provides state-of-the-art facilities for high-throughput genomic research using NGS sequencing, single-cell and spatial genomics technologies

 laurence.game@lms.mrc.ac.uk